 SynSense (formerly aiCTX) was founded in 2017.
 It produces a new type of neuromorphic processor for ultra-low-power applications, for example for wearable and implantable devices, and IoT.
 I served as founding chairman of the company until its Series A funding.

-YouRehab was my first venture-founded startup, co-founded in 2010.
+YouRehab was my first investor-funded startup, from 2010.
 It sells VR neurorehabilitation devices, based on work from my research group.
 YouRehab created the world's first full bimanual VR rehabilitation system using data glove input.
 From 2010 to 2014 I served on the board and as CTO, and interim CEO in 2013-2014.
 The company was acquired by Reha-Stim.
 The most rewarding parts of the experience were (1) shipping systems to over a dozen countries and treating thousands of patients, and (2) seeing depressed children and elderly patients smile while using our products.
 Here is the first archived page of the company from 2010.

 ABB / Alstom Power

 I worked on the design of high-temperature components for high-efficiency gas turbines for power generation.
 My job was to simulate the components and predict when and how they were going to break (e.g. via cracking or vibration or excessive deformation at high temperature).
 Then we would change the design to improve overall performance.
 The simulations were compared with real measurements from a full-scale turbine test site and ex-service parts from power stations around the world.
 This work led to a number of patents.
 I also accelerated the analysis process, reducing the model building time from around two weeks to less than one day.
 Much later, an account of some of my experiences there was published in an article on Forbes.